POSIDON HELLAS Tribute and Moments of Trip

 The POSIDON HELLAS entered the port of Piraeus.
 As usual, the research vessel AEGEO of the company ELKETHE was moored near the entrance pier.

-The well-known headquarters of the Ministry of Shipping and Island Policy, located inside the main port of Piraeus.
+The well-known headquarters of the Ministry of Shipping and Insular Policy, located inside the main port of Piraeus.

 Along with the well-known Liberty ship HELLAS LIBERTY (one of the only three Liberty ships alive to date), which has been a floating museum in Piraeus since 2010.

 On the starboard side of the POSIDON HELLAS was the port's first cruise terminal, which featured the French super yacht cruise ship LE LYRIAL, owned by the French company Ponant.

 While on the left side passengers were able to see the FESTOS PALACE of Minoan Lines, which operates on the Piraeus-Heraklion line.

 Right beside her was the much larger cruise ship NORWEGIAN JADE, owned by American cruise giants Norwegian Cruise Line.

 Another view of the FESTOS PALACE, which is also receiving bunkers.